Armenian NGOs Call on the US to Facilitate the Release of Compatriots from Azerbaijani Captivity

 On the eve of US Vice President J.D.
 Vance's visit to Armenia and Azerbaijan, more than 20 Armenian human rights and civil society organizations sent him an open letter calling for support for the release of Armenian prisoners held in Baku.

 The letter emphasizes that life sentences and lengthy prison terms handed down in "sham trials" are "incompatible with the peace agenda."
-The signatories draw Vance's attention to this "critical humanitarian issue" and express hope that his visit to Armenia "will serve as an impetus for strengthening Armenian-American relations and establishing sustainable peace in the region."
+The signatories draw Vance's attention to the "critical humanitarian issue" and express hope that his visit to Armenia "will serve as an impetus for strengthening Armenian-American relations and establishing sustainable peace in the region."

 "The release of all Armenians deprived of liberty in the context of armed conflict is of paramount importance to the peace process and is a critical confidence-building measure."
 "Unfortunately, 19 Armenian Christians remain in Azerbaijani prisons and continue to suffer," the letter reads.